Derek Carr’s Chicago Bears Post Was ‘Just Having Fun’ According To His Brother

 Rumors have been flying around Chicago since the end of the season that the Bears’ front office is looking to move on from their own QB, Mitch Trubisky.
 Last week, rumors that Carr could be a big target for the Bears started up.

 Of course, in order for the player to be available to Chicago, the Raiders would indeed need to decide they wanted to move on.
-For as long as there has been Mitch Trubisky rumors, there has also been talk Las Vegas might be looking to start their run in a new city with a Hall of Fame quarterback under center.
+For as long as there have been Mitch Trubisky rumors, there has also been talk Las Vegas might be looking to start their run in a new city with a Hall of Fame quarterback under center.

 If Tom Brady becomes a free agent next month — as he’s expected to do — many NFL analysts have said the Raiders would show interest in stealing him away from the New England Patriots.